H.R. 6510: National Military Civilian Medical Surge Program Act of 2025

 Why it matters

-HR6510 would add a new subsection to section 1096 of title 10 to create a Military-Civilian Medical Surge Program run by the Department of Defense in collaboration with the Secretary of Health and Human Services.
-Day-to-day management would sit at the Institute for Defense Health Cooperation at the Uniformed Services University of the Health Sciences, or a successor center.
-That matters because the bill does not create a vague partnership concept; it assigns a lead department, a collaborating cabinet agency, and a specific managing office.
+H.R.
+6510 creates the Military-Civilian Medical Surge Program, run by the Defense Department alongside the Department of Health and Human Services.
+Day-to-day management sits at the Institute for Defense Health Cooperation at the Uniformed Services University of the Health Sciences.
+So this isn't a vague partnership idea — there's a lead department, a partner cabinet agency, and a named office in charge.

 1